trishume/sympy-wiki-with-svn/GSoC-2011-Tom-Bachmann:-Definite-Integration.md

 More details are hard for me to come by at this stage.
 It seems like a good idea to select a representative subset of formulae from a reference table such as [2], investigate which sympy can currently solve, and then implement the G transform, focussing on making the selected formulae work.
 I can then evaluate the algorithm against more formulae from said reference works, and implement extensions if time permits.

 [2] Prudnikov, A. P., Brychkov, Yu.
 A., Marichev O. I. (1990), Integrals and Series, Volumes 1-3, Gordon and Breach Science Publishers.

+So the plan would look roughly like this:

+* Add classes for hypergeometric functions and G-functions.
+  Note that I do not intend to actually provide means to compute these in general, these classes are much more like a container for indices than anything else.
+In principle we don't need hypergeometric functions, but many books are phrased in terms of them so it is probably helpful to have them around, together with conversion to G functions.
+* Implement pattern matching code to rewrite an integrand as a product of at most two G-functions.
+  This is probably an incremential work, driven by given use cases.
+I cannot see a very general strategy here.
+Many detailed reference works available, e.g [3].
+* Integration of G-functions in the described form is trivial.
+* Compute G-functions in terms of named special functions.
+  This is also hard, and definitely an incremential work.
+One strategy is described in [1].

+[3] Luke, Y. L. (1969), The Special Punctions and Their  Approximations, Volume 1, Academic Press, San Diego.